 1. Commercially Canned Foods

-For people just getting started with emergency preparedness, canned foods are the best way to go.
-You can get them in the supermarket, they won’t break like glass jars, and there are tons of options.
+Canned foods are the best way to go for people just getting started with emergency preparedness.
+You can get them in the supermarket; they won’t break like glass jars, and a huge variety can be bought in bulk.

-As for shelf life, canned goods do have a “use by” date on them.
+Canned products do have a “use by” date on them.
 However, studies have shown that canned foods are good for decades and potentially forever.
-They might have some nutrient breakdown or get mushy, but they will still be safe to eat.
+They might have some nutrient breakdown or get mushy, but they will still be stable and safe to eat.
 Learn more about canned food shelf life here.

 Canned foods aren’t perfect for emergency preparedness, though.
 They are usually loaded with sodium or sugars.
 And a lot of canned foods taste gross.
 So, try to include other foods in your stockpile as well.